Failure of uniform laws of large numbers for subdifferentials and beyond: Main Results

 \end{proposition}

 In sharp contrast to the univariate random Lipschitz case, convexity allows us to take $r = 0$ in both \eqref{eq:enlarged-a} and \eqref{eq:enlarged-b}, even without any compactness assumption.
 The uniform law in \Cref{prop:cvx-1dim} holds on the entire real line.
 In spirit, it is similar to the classical Glivenko--Cantelli theorem and, even when restricted to a compact $X$, already covers cases that were previously unknown.
-For illustration, let $X = [0,3]$, and let $\bm{\xi}^\nu = (\bm{\xi}^\nu_1,\bm{\xi}^\nu_2)$ be iid random variables with $\bm{\xi}^\nu_1$ uniformly distributed on $[0,1]$ and $\bm{\xi}^\nu_2=2$ almost surely.
+For illustration, let $X = [0,3]$, and let $\bm{\xi} = (\bm{\xi}_1,\bm{\xi}_2)$, where $\bm{\xi}_1$ and $\bm{\xi}_2$ are independent random variables, with $\bm{\xi}_1$ uniformly distributed on $[0,1]$ and $\bm{\xi}_2=2$ almost surely.
 Define $f(\xi,x)=\max\{x-\xi_1,0\}+\max\{ \xi_2 - x,0\}$.
-It is easy to see that $x \mapsto \Ex[f(\bm{\xi},x)]$ is not differentiable (it has a kink at $x = 2$), and a computation similar to \cite[Example 3.4]{norkin-wets} shows that the range of $\partial_x f$ is not essentially separable.
+It is easy to see that $x \mapsto \Ex[f(\bm{\xi},x)]$ is not differentiable (it has a kink at $x = 2$), and a computation similar to \cite[Example 3.4]{norkin-wets} shows that the range of $\partial_x f$ is not separable.
 Moreover, one can show that $f$ cannot be written in the univariate convex-composite form considered in \cite[Section 4]{ruan2024subgradient}.
-Hence, a subdifferential uniform law for $f$ cannot be deduced from the results in \cite{shapiro1989asymptotic}, \cite{teran2008uniform}, or \cite{ruan2024subgradient}.
+Hence, a subdifferential uniform law for $f$ cannot be deduced from the results in \cite{shapiro1989asymptotic,shapiro2007uniform,teran2008uniform,xu2010uniform,ruan2024subgradient}.
 However, \Cref{prop:cvx-1dim} applies.

-For the univariate case ($d=1$), we thus have obtained reasonably satisfactory positive results.
-What about higher dimensions?